Best AI Meeting Note Takers Without a Bot: Top 10 Bot-Free Options for 2026

 Visibility

-Appears as meeting participant
+Appears as a meeting participant

 No visible participant joins